 Base salary levels are typically considered annually as part of our performance review process, as well as on promotion or other change in job responsibilities.
-In connection with the appointment of Mr. Szekeres and Ms. Peraza as executive officers in October 2020 and their promotions to Executive Vice President, Chief Operating Officer and Vice President, Chief Accounting Officer, respectively, Mr. Szekeres' base salary was set at \$480,000 and Ms. Peraza's base salary was set at \$330,000.
-The base salaries for Mr. Szekeres and Ms. Peraza were determined based on the job responsibilities associated with their respective new positions and the Compensation Committee's consideration of the factors discussed above.
-Merit increases are awarded based on the Compensation Committee's overall review of a Named Executive Officer's performance of his or her job responsibilities.
-In addition, base salaries are reviewed annually for comparability with market practices.
-Market adjustments generally are reserved for those whose base salaries are substantially below market as was the case with our Chairman and Chief Executive Officer who received a market adjustment in addition to his base salary increase.
-In December 2020, the Board approved the following base salary increases for 2021 based on performance during 2020:
+Merit increases are awarded based on the Compensation Committee's overall review of a Named Executive Officer's performance of his or her job responsibilities and desired position in the market range.
+Due to the unusually competitive labor market and resulting higher salaries reported in the available market data in 2021, the Compensation Committee differentiated merit increase amounts across all executives to ensure proper alignment between individual performance and placement in the market range rather than providing a standard merit increase amount across the board.
+In addition, base salaries are reviewed annually for comparability with market practices and may be further adjusted to ensure competitiveness.
+Market adjustments generally are reserved for those whose base salaries are substantially below market as was the case with our Executive Vice President, Chief Operating Officer and our Chief Accounting Officer who both received a market adjustment in addition to the base salary increase.
+The Board approved the following base salary increases for 2022 based on performance during 2021:

-Executive Principal Position 2 2020 Base Salary Base Salary Increase % Salary For 2021 Barry Quart, Pharm.D.
-Chief Executive Officer \$ 651,770 7.4% \$ 700,000 John Poyhonen President and Chief Commercial Officer \$ 494,901 3.0% \$ 509,748 Kimberly Manhard Executive Vice President, Drug Development \$ 499,939 3.0% \$ 514,937 David Szekeres Executive Vice President, Chief Operating Officer \$ 480,000 3.0% \$ 494,400 Lisa Peraza Vice President, Chief Accounting Officer \$ 330,000 3.0% \$ 339,900 Robert Hoffman Former Chief Financial Officer and Senior Vice President, Finance \$ 435,360 \$
+Executive Principal Position 2 2021 Base Salary Base Salary Increase % Salary For 2022 Barry Quart, Pharm.D.
+Chief Executive Officer \$ 700,000 5.1% \$ 736,000 John Poyhonen President and Chief Commercial Officer \$ 509,748 3.0% \$ 525,040 Kimberly Manhard Executive Vice President, Drug Development \$ 514,937 6.0% \$ 545,834 David Szekeres Executive Vice President, Chief Operating Officer \$ 494,400 7.8% \$ 533,013 Lisa Peraza Vice President, Chief Accounting Officer \$ 339,900 17.7% \$ 400,000